keeferrourke/capitaine-cursors/README.md

 The Windows build comes with an INF file to make installation easy.
 Open `bin/windows` in Explorer, and right click on `install.inf`.
 Click 'Install' from the context menu, and authorise the modifications to your system.
 Then open Control Panel > Personalisation and Appearance > Change mouse pointers, and select Capitaine cursors.
 Click 'Apply'.

 ## Building from source
 You'll find everything you need to build and modify this cursor set in the `src/` directory.
-To build the xcursor set from the PNG source run:
+To build the xcursor set from the SVG source run:

     ./build.sh

 to generate the pixmaps and appropriate aliases.
 The freshly compiled cursor theme will be located in `src/build/`

 ## Donations
-I'm a poor computer science student &ndash; and I provide my work to the community free of charge.
-If you like this cursor theme and want to support me or buy me a coffee, please feel free to [donate](https://paypal.me/keeferrourke)
+I'm a poor computer science student &ndash; and I spend many hours per week working on software and artwork for the community.
+If you like this cursor theme and want to support (buy me a coffee?), please consider [donating](https://paypal.me/keeferrourke).

 ## Preview
 ![](preview.png)